The Savant Class

 3rd-level Naturalist Discipline feature

 You compile your research on fantastical flora and fauna in a Naturalist's Journal.
-Over the course of 1 hour, which can be during a short or long rest, you can take notes in your Journal, detailing your current environment or a specific beast, plant, or monstrosity (such as a bear or griffon) that was your Focus within the last 24 hours.
-If your Journal is lost, you can spend 1 hour adding each old entry to a new Journal from memory.
+During the course of a short or long rest, you can spend 1 hour detailing your current Environment, or a specific Beast, Plant, or Monstrosity (like a Griffon or Bear), that was your Focus within the past 24 hours.
+You gain these benefits against creatures and Environments in your Journal:

 Advanced Studies

 Your knowledge of the wild does not stop with the mundane.
-You can add specific dragons, giants, oozes, and undead to your Naturalist's Journal.
-For example, you could add notes on a young blue dragon, fire giant, or ghast to your Journal.
+You can add notes on Dragons, Giants, Oozes, and Undead to your Journal.
+Your Journal also grants additional benefits:

 Master Naturalist